 SOCIOLOGY COURSE DESCRIPTIONS

-SOC 100 Introduction to Sociology
+SOCI 100 Introduction to Sociology An introduction to the sociological str

 An introduction to the sociological study of society.
 Focus is on basic sociological concepts, methods, and perspectives in understanding social processes, social structure, social institutions, and social change.